OverZealous/gulp-cdnizer/README.md

 ### Features:
 * It's flexible without being overly complicated.
 * Handles private *and* multiple public CDNs in the same build.
-* It can use your bower installation to determine the correct file versions—no more getting "upgraded" during your build.
+* It can use your Bower installation to determine the correct file versions—no more getting "upgraded" during your build.
 * Provides optional fallback scripts for failed file loading.
 (By default it can only handle failed JavaScript files, but it's easy to provide a custom solution.)

 > ## WARNING